Ayodhya: Retracing The Fall of The Disputed Structure

 The Congress needed to reverse the country’s sentiment back in his favour.
 At the time, the BJP with its two MPs and their resolve to build the Ram Mandir, was not a serious contender.
 Latching on to the popular Hindu sentiment of the day should’ve been the politically prudent move at the time.

 5. Mandal’s Caste & Quota vs BJP’s Rath & Ram: Who Won?

 On 25 September 1990, Advani prayed to Somnath and kicked off the Rath Yatra.
 Not only did this yatra set in motion the wheels for the ultimate desecration at Babri Masjid two years later, it also defined the country’s politics.

-6. The Making of “Mullah Mulayam”
+6. What Went into the Making of “Mullah Mulayam”?